CrivelliLab/Template-Repo/README.md

 using git-flavored markdown.
 Its highly recommended (cough cough please do it!) that you have a Jupyter notebook for your project to provide a tour of your work.
 The more the merrier!

+You can log in to JupyterLab using your NERSC account [here](https://jupyter.nersc.gov)

 For more information on how to use Jupyter and notebooks, we recommend looking through one of our previous student's presentation on how to use [Jupyter on Cori](https://github.com/shahzeb1/jupyter-talk).